that-coding-kid/Saarthi/README.md

 # SIF Space Hackathon'2023 Repository

 This repository contains our works for the Space Hackathon '2023 held at the Indian International Space Festival 2023.
+This made it to the top 50 finale teams.

 ## Overview